 Apart from the transcriptional regulation of rpsU2 discussed in Chapter 2, I also demonstrated that there is a disconnect between rpsU2 transcript abundance and bS21-2 protein abundance.
 This suggests that there is another factor regulating the translation of the rpsU2 transcript.
 A few methods could be implemented to elucidate these other factor(s).

 We could take an unbiased genetic approach to identify repressors of rpsU2 translation.
 First, we would construct a strain in which, at the native locus, GFP is inserted after the first six amino acids of the rpsU2 gene, replacing the rest of the gene.
 Then, we would utilize mariner transposon-led mutagenesis of the GFP reporter construct to indicate genes of interest.
-Presumably, were the transposon to interrupt a gene that represses bS21-2 then the GFP abundance would increase, and this will be caught by colony color changes.
+Presumably, were the transposon to interrupt a gene whose product represses bS21-2 then the GFP abundance would increase, and this will be observed as colony color changes.
 Individual mutants of interest will then be further verified through fluorescence readings.
 Subsequently, mutants with higher abundance of bS21-2 will be sequenced and analyzed to reveal potential regulatory proteins, particularly by determining where the transposon inserted in the genome.
 The interrupted gene would then, presumably, encode regulatory proteins.

 In a biochemical approach, we could attempt to identify proteins that directly bind the rpsU2 5′ UTR.
 Specifically, we would obtain a synthesized version of the rpsU2 5′ UTR containing a 3´ biotin tag.
 We would incubate this with cell lysates and isolate any RNA-protein complexes by immunoprecipitation using streptavidin beads.
 Associated proteins will be identified using mass spectrometry, generating a list of proteins that interact with the bS21-2 transcript and may regulate the protein abundance of bS21-2.
 These can be further characterized through standard genetic knockout studies.